Updated February 2026

 II.
 The Entropy Tax: The Mathematical Guardrail

-To prevent the 'Corrupted Demand' you fear (where we just build endless digital distractions and ignore space), we introduce a policy variable: The Entropy Tax (τe).
+To prevent the feared “Corrupted Demand” (endless digital distractions at the expense of space), the framework introduces a policy variable: The Entropy Tax (τe).

 We define 'Corrupted Demand' as energy spent on Low-Entropy Reversal (trivialities) vs. High-Entropy Reversal (civilizational survival).